Second Sino-Japanese War: Japanese

-The word "incident" (事變) was used by Japan, as neither country had made a formal declaration of war.
-From the Japanese perspective, localizing these conflicts was beneficial in preventing intervention from other nations, particularly the United Kingdom and the United States, which were its primary source of petroleum and steel respectively.
-A formal expression of these conflicts would potentially lead to American embargo in accordance with the Neutrality Acts of the 1930s.
+The word "incident" (事變) was used by Japan, as neither country had made a formal declaration of war at the outbreak of hostility.
+From the Japanese perspective, localizing these conflicts was beneficial in preventing intervention from other countries, particularly the United Kingdom and the United States, which were its primary source of petroleum and steel respectively.
+A formal expression of these conflicts would potentially lead to an American embargo in accordance with the Neutrality Acts of the 1930s.
 In addition, due to China's fractured political status, Japan often claimed that China was no longer a recognizable political entity on which war could be declared.